mertfozzy/mertfozzy/README.md

 I'm also currently working as Global Expansion Specialist at Robotistan Electronic Company. 😎

-I work focused on Web Development and SEO, as well as working on other Computer Engineering-related projects.
+I work focused on IT Support Principles, as well as working on other Computer Engineering-related projects.

-Also I've completed Harvard's CS50x.
-Now, I'm taking courses; "Systems Programming", "Database Systems", "Computer Organisation" and "AI" from my university currently.
+I've completed Harvard's CS50x.
+Nowadays, I'm trying to have Google IT Support Professional Certificate.

+Currently taking these courses; "Computer Networks", "Operating Systems" and "Analysis of Algorithms" from my university currently.

 I love learning new things, I have a lot to learn along the way!
 "Eat!
 Sleep!
 Conquer!
 Repeat!".